qfpl/initial-final/blog/drafts/post.md

 where we may have wanted to split things up a bit more.

 The other slight drawback is that while we don't have to create explicit tags to mark out which types support which interpreters, we are paying the cost for the implicit tagging that we are doing.
-This happens because we are passing typeclass dictionaries all over the place, although this may not actually effect you if your code is simple and/or if you compile with optimisations turned up.
+This happens because we are passing typeclass dictionaries all over the place, although this may not actually affect you if your code is simple and/or if you compile with optimisations turned up.

 ### Final encoding with Backpack